What this means in practice:

 Our Strategy to 2020 has identified the scale of the opportunity for future growth and we expect our revenue to continue to deliver sustainable growth, although at a lower rate than previously anticipated.

 Obtaining value for money from investment of our members’ funds remains a key objective, whether to support our growing global footprint, or in the continued development of our exam offering.
-We adopt close monitoring to ensure that costs remain tightly controlled and maximum value achieved; this is demonstrated in our ability to deliver a like-for-like operating deficit which was ahead of expectations despite a scaling back in our top-line growth.
+We adopt close monitoring to ensure that costs remain tightly controlled and maximum value achieved; this is demonstrated in our ability to deliver a like-for-like operating deficit which was ahead of expectations.

 Operating Expenditure (£ million)

-The rate of increase of 4.5% in operating expenditure exceeded the growth in revenue during 2016-17.
-Much of that increase was due to investment in strategic initiatives, primarily in our exam portfolio and the roll-out of four exam sessions to ensure that we continue to lead the profession in terms of content and method of delivery.
-Focused investment on strategic initiatives, including the on-going improvement to our core infrastructure, will ensure that we are well positioned to maximise opportunities in future years.
+The rate of increase of 11.7% in operating expenditure exceeded the growth in revenue during 2017-18, although it should be noted that it was broadly in line with the original budget (0.5% favourable).
+Much of the increase resulted from ongoing investment in activity to ensure that we continue to attract and develop a customer base which delivers sustainable growth.
+This includes enhancing ACCA’s presence in various markets through office relocations, moving to SaaS solutions for IT and investment in strategic initiatives to move to the computer-based exam model, ensuring that we continue to lead the profession in terms of content and method of delivery.
+We also continue to invest in member-focused activity, which is borne out by the increased customer satisfaction metrics delivered during the year.
+Focused investment in strategic initiatives, including the ongoing improvement to our core infrastructure, will ensure that we are well positioned to maximise opportunities in future years.

 Our programme of strategic investment expenditure is planned to continue as we implement our strategy.